vichanzo/prox-mac/readme.md

 # Prox-Mac
-My notes on creating a hackintosh on an original Mac Pro A1186
+My notes on creating a "reverse Hackintosh" on an original Mac Pro A1186

 1) First boot - got only a flashing white power light.
    - Google tells me to reseat the memory